jonasbgood/StreetTreesOfNYC/README.md

 ### Credentials for NYC OpenData:

-In order to start your app insert your personal app_token for the NYC open data server in the pre-defined section in TreesOfNYC.py
+In order to start this app insert your personal app_token for the NYC open data server in the pre-defined section in TreesOfNYC.py

 This app will start also without any app_token.
 Nevertheless, it might be